 Number 4.Current Number 4 in the Organization and makes the previous Number 4 Ophelia look positively sane.
 Clarice is the only one who can get her to do anything and only because Miata has latched onto her as a mother figure, including mock breastfeeding - which Clarice has threatened to withhold as punishment.

-Cry Cute: After finally remembering her real mother.
+Cry Cute: After finally remembering her real mother she breaks down into tears.

 Four Is Death: She is an utter berserker capable of killing Yoma with her bare hands.